 What is the AED Project?

-The provincial automated external defibrillator (AED) registry, developed in 2015 by the Jacques de Champlain Foundation and its collaborators, aims to document information about all the AEDs located in public places in Quebec.
+The provincial AED registry, developed in 2015 by the Jacques de Champlain Foundation and its collaborators, aims to document information about all the AEDs located in public places in Quebec.
 This information includes the location of the AED, a way to get in contact with the person responsible for the AED, as well as the expiration date of certain components like batteries and electrodes.
 All this information is registered and continuously updated in the provincial registry.
 The data stored in the Foundation’s registry is saved securely and in no event will be disclosed to third parties.

 Vision of the AED project